“Long-range PCR is a method to amplify the DNA fragment of more than 5Kb using a special type of high-fidelity DNA polymerase.”

 Long-range PCR is the first choice for the diagnosis of long CpG repeat-containing templates.
 Also, it can be useful in downstream applications.
 However, highly purified template DNA and extensive experimental setups are required for the present technique.

-Still, up to 20kb DNA fragments can be amplified with long-range PCR protocol.
+Still, up to 20kb DNA fragments can be amplified with a long-range PCR protocol.